top of page

 photograph of water drainage tunnels with text overlay 'FAQ: Brownfields & Contamination Risk in Real Estate'

-In the world of commercial real estate, the effects of environmental contamination can be severe.
+In the world of real estate, the effects of environmental contamination can be severe.
 Environmental contamination impacts property values and can create significant problems with redevelopment efforts.
-In this FAQ, we will be discussing contamination risk, brownfields, and their impact on real estate.
-We'll cover the definition of brownfields, the potential risks and benefits of redeveloping contaminated sites, as well as the steps involved in redeveloping a brownfield site.
+In this resource, we will be discussing contamination risk, brownfields, and their impact on real estate.

 According to the United States Environmental Protection Agency (EPA), a brownfield is a property by which the expansion, redevelopment, or reuse of may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
 In other words, brownfields are previously developed commercial or industrial properties that are abandoned or underused due to concerns about contamination.
 Brownfields can range from old factories and vacant warehouses to abandoned gas stations.